costlocker/costlocker.github.io/_drafts/import-projects-to-costlocker.md

 }
 ```

-Be aware that shortcuts are used only in requests.
+Be aware that shortcuts are only used in requests.
-Response always contains standard `item` definition.
+A response always contains standard `item` definition.

 ```json
 {